 She has been quoted in local and national newspapers and publications, such as the Washington Post and the American Prospect magazine.
 Her writings on topics of national politics, candidates, race, gender and culture have been featured in various media outlets, including The Lily (a Washington Post publication), Salon, Mic, The Root, Huffington Post, Alternet, The Hill, and Talking Points Memo as well as the American Prospect magazine and Ebony Magazine – just to name a few.

 In 2014, Atima decided to run for public office.
 She ran as the only African American candidate in the Democratic primary election for a seat in the Virginia General Assembly.
-Although she came up short, she has translated her experience and extensive knowledge as both a candidate and a campaign staffer into speaking engagements and training sessions about political participation, leadership, and addressing issues important to a diverse electorate.
+Although she came up short, she has translated her experience and extensive knowledge as both a candidate and a campaign staffer into consulting, speaking engagements and training sessions about political participation, leadership for underrepresented communities and addressing issues important to a diverse electorate.

 Kudos and Awards